 It was a show of speed and design when budding engineers of India's leading colleges raced cars designed by themselves.
-However, leaving behind more than 60 teams from across the country, F-1 racing car prototype made by students of SRM University, Chennai, proved to be the best on all criteria at a competitive event.
+However, leaving behind more than 60 teams from across the country, F-1 racing car prototype made by students of SRM Institute of Science and Technology (formerly known as SRM University), Chennai, proved to be the best on all criteria at a competitive event.

 The second edition of 'Maruti Suzuki supported Supra SAE 2012' at the Buddh International Circuit in Noida saw participation of over 2000 young and enthusiastic engineering students.
 During the four-day event, these cars underwent several rounds of dynamic and static evaluation including brake test, skid-pad testing and acceleration testing.